WICG/webusb/unrestricted-usb-explainer.md

 ## Privacy considerations
 Unrestricted USB access can be used to access private information that is normally managed by the operating system or browser.
-For example, the browser uses an input focus model to ensure that keystrokes entered into a protected password field cannot be read by script.
-Unrestricted low-level access to USB HID devices like keyboards would enable script to bypass any input focus model and record the user's keystrokes.
+For example, the operating system uses file permissions to ensure that sensitive data cannot be accessed by unprivileged applications.
+Unrestricted low-level access to USB mass storage devices would enable script to bypass any permissions model and access private data.

 Device identifiers like product names and serial numbers are permanent identifiers that can be used to fingerprint the user.
 To mitigate fingerprinting